guibais/seo-shell-next/README.md

 > **Tested with:** Expo Web, Vite (React/Angular).
 Should be compatible with most modern bundlers (CRA, Parcel, Webpack, etc.).

+Your SPA can be Angular, Vue, Svelte, React, or anything that outputs static files.
+SEO Shell does not require your SPA codebase to use Next.js.

 ## The Problem

 You built your app with Expo, Vite, Ionic, or Create React App.
 It works great.
 But Google can't see it.